hadley/recipes/recipes/biscuits/shortbread.md

 As these cookies have no raising agents they spread only a small amount.
 They should not be brown, but a pale creamy - gold colour, but crisp right through the centre when cool.

 Alternatively roll out between sheets of cling film and cut into small shapes with fancy cutters.
 Check cooking time after 15 minutes.

+Comments: (Traditional version made and sold for Clonakilty Market & Inchydoney Lodge & Spa by A Wickham in the early part of the 21st century.)